 Welcome to the Lab Report, sponsored by Apologia Science.
 In this oxidation/reduction experiment, we see chemical oxidation (the loss of electrons) and reduction (the gain of electrons) first hand.
 The electrons are drawn from the aluminum foil causing the foil to discolor.
 These electrons were drawn to the tarnish on the silver spoon, changing it back to the shiny silver.
 This experiment can be done

 This post contains affiliate links.
 Welcome to The Lab Report sponsored by Apologia Science.
 We are studying snowflakes all week here at The Homeschool Scientist.
 Yesterday, we learned about snowflake science, how snowflakes are formed, and that they are actually ice crystals.
 Today, let’s do a fun lab that lets us create a crystal snowflake using borax instead of ice.
 DIY Crystal Snowflake More Snowflake

 What kid doesn’t like slime?
 It’s gooey, gross and even more fun if you can make it yourself!
 DIY slime is a bonus, because it also makes a great chemistry lesson.
 Here’s how to make your own slime!
 What happened?
 The borax reacts with the polyvinyl acetate molecules in the liquid glue to form large polymers.
 These polymers are large repeating links of molecules and compounds

 This post contains affiliate links.
 Welcome to The Lab Report, sponsored by Apologia Science.
-This week has us experimenting with static electricity.
+This week, we are doing a static electricity experiment.
 You have probably experienced static electricity at work when you have walked across a carpeted area in the winter and then touched a door knob or someone else creating a shock you can feel, see and hear.
-The shock is caused by a build up of negative electrons
+What is happening?
+The shock

 According to YourDictionary.com, center of gravity is the place in a system or body where the weight is evenly dispersed and all sides are in balance.
 You become very familiar with your center of gravity when you ice skate, try to stand on one leg, or if you take up tight rope walking.
 Today’s Lab Report is an interesting center of gravity experiment.
 Can you balance